suiljex/dotfiles/.dotfiles/INSTALL.md

 lsblk
 ```

-The mountpoints show the last subvolume that you mounted.

-## Step 7: Installing the base system
+## Step 8: Installing the base system

 For VMs: